 VA-BC certification salary premium

-VA-BC certification (Vascular Access Board Certified, issued by AVA at avainfo.org) has a documented salary effect in US health systems that recognize specialty certifications in their compensation structures.
+Certification has a measurable effect on pay in health systems that recognize specialty credentials in their compensation structures.

 At magnet-designated hospitals and unionized health systems, certification differentials are often codified: $1.50–$3.00/hour added to base rate for any nationally recognized specialty certification.
 At $2.00/hour over 2,080 annual hours, that is $4,160/year in direct pay.
 At $3.00/hour, it is $6,240/year.